DIAMONDS

 Sapphire

-For more information on gemstones, please visit http://www.agta.org/
+For more information on gemstones, please visit https://www.agta.org/

 Platinum